 What does it really boil down to?
 It's personal discipline.

 Without discipline, an owner has no direction, no plan, and no will to learn and carry things out properly and correctly.
 If you don't have a plan, or have a bad plan, then the chance for getting great results is definitely low.
 On the other hand, having discipline alone can help get you over many obstacles even without the right experience.
 For a disciplined owner, it wouldn't be hard to convince him/her of the importance of the 3 preceding items.
-And once you understand and accept, you take real action.
-And that's what we want.
+And once you understand and accept it, you take real action.
+And that's exactly what you want.

 What to do: Before invest in your business, invest in yourself first.
 Spend some serious time to look inward to learn and understand your own self, know what make you tick, how you work and how you make decision, and what your strengths and weaknesses are.
-And why the heck do you really want to open a pho restaurant now.
+And why the heck do you really want to open a pho restaurant now, and is it a good reason.
 Then decide to be open and to learn as much as you can.
 These are the final small "ounces" worth spending on now.

 Opening a pho restaurant, and being successful at it for the long term, requires a lot more than just these 4 things.
 However, without them, it's a high chance that a new pho restaurant will not make it.
-Those that do, are just lucky.
+Those that do make it, are just lucky.
 And luck will only carry you so far, until as they say, luck runs out.

-Hope you get some useful takeaways from this post.
+Hope you get some good takeaways from this post.
 Please leave feedback in the comments below.